 Paper Moon by Peter Bogdanovich ★★★★★

-Reluctantly, Moses agrees to take Addie to her aunt in Missouri.
-On the road, Moses turns the girl into his partner in crime.
+On the road, Moses turns the young girl into his partner in crime.
 Their lucrative scams include short changing cashiers and selling deluxe Bibles to mourning widows who's husbands just died.
-Initially, Moses and Addie seem to hate each other.
+Initially, Moses and Addie seem to dislike each other.
 But they might have more in common than they think.
 As it turns out, the stubborn and wisecracking Addie (watch how she owns Moses during their hilarious standoff in a diner) is at least as cunning as Moses when it comes to survival instinct...

 Delightfuly authentic